IskanderBlue/Getting-and-Cleaning-Data/codeBook.md

 variableFieldWidth "10"

-variableDefinition "The average of the means of the time domain signals of the gravity acceleration in the X -axis direction, which had been normalized and bounded within [-1,1]."
+variableDefinition "The average of the means of the time domain signals of the gravity acceleration in the X-axis direction, which had been normalized and bounded within [-1,1]."

-rangeOfValues      "-0.1348320  to   0.9745087"
+rangeOfValues      "-0.680043155060241  to  0.974508732"

 [,10]